markdunning/docker-overview/README.md

 The creation of Docker images is specified by a Dockerfile.
 This is a text file containing the sequence of instructions required to re-create your image from some starting point, which could be the standard Ubuntu image.
 Essentially we list the commands we use, step-by-step to install all the software required.
 If you already have a shell script to install your software, then translating to a Dockerfile is relatively painless.

-In this section we show how to create a Dockerfile and use this file to build a docker image.
 A useful reference is the [official Docker documentation on Dockerfiles](https://docs.docker.com/engine/reference/builder/), which goes into far more detail than we will here.

-In this example below we show the Dockerfile used to create a Ubuntu image use git to clone a repository and install some packages
+The example below shows the Dockerfile used to create a Ubuntu image use git to clone a repository and install some packages

 ```
 FROM ubuntu